rjotadoy/DockerMashupRJ/README.md

 # DockerMashupRJ
-A Mashup Project using Edamam, Flickr, and OpenAI
+A Mashup Project   that combines functionalities of three APIS (Edamam, Flickr, and OpenAI) to generate love stores, images, and dishes to queried recipes.